 Sudbury schools and WCS are similar in some ways.
 We believe that children are driven to learn by their innate desire to make sense of their world, and that they are naturally curious, able to interact with the physical world and able to interact with other people.
 Students rise up to being responsible for their learning as people do when allowed to take appropriate responsibility for themselves.
 Also, students can work with whomever they choose, regardless of age because both schools recognize the innumerable advantages to mixed age relationships- reduced competition and increased cooperation among them.
 At Sudbury schools students choose for themselves what they will do for all of each day.
-At WCS the activities of the morning are guided by the current Journey of Discovery with critical skills development being a natural part of experiencing the Journeys.
-The afternoon at WCS is filled with activities the students choose for themselves.
+At WCS the activities of the afternoon are guided by the current Journey of Discovery with critical skills development being a natural part of experiencing the Journeys.
+The morning at WCS is filled with activities the students choose for themselves.
 Sudbury schools manage all concerns among adults and children democratically, but at WCS students and teachers democratically manage daily concerns together while a board of adults governs the school.

 Both Waldorf schools and WCS envision education as helping children develop what is inherent within them: the capacity to think clearly and individually, to feel deeply, and to develop a reverence for life that translates to concern for others.
 Like children in Waldorf schools, children at WCS awaken to their capacities, their interests, and their strengths.
 Similar to the Waldorf elementary experience, the experience at WCS is multi-sensory, without prescribed textbook work, and without grades.
 Waldorf schools are spiritually based in Christianity and Anthroposophy while WCS is ecologically based with a sense of community and connection to the natural world.
 Unlike the Waldorf model, at WCS there is no preplanned curriculum.
 The students at WCS learn through Journeys of Discovery and Free Choice.
 We recognize that learning is natural for children, and that they do not need to be taught how to do it or what to learn next.